jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-02c.md

 indisputable.
 If they do not show on the Marxian canvas, the reason can only be in their un-Marxian implications.

-It is not superfluous, however, to consider the role which that theory plays within Marx’s structure and to ask ourselves what analytic intention—as distinguished from its use as a piece of equipment for the agitator—he meant it to serve.
+What is the role which that theory plays within Marx’s structure?

+What analytic intention—as distinguished from its use as a piece of equipment for the agitator—he meant it to serve?

-On the one hand, we must bear in mind that for Marx the theory of Social Classes and the Economic Interpretation of History were not what they are for us, viz., two independent doctrines.
+For Marx, the theory of Social Classes and the Economic Interpretation of History were not what they are for us, viz., two independent doctrines.

 With Marx, the former implements the latter in a particular way and thus restricts—makes more definite—the modus operandi of the conditions or forms of production.
 These determine the social structure and, through the social structure, all manifestations of